temporalio/documentation/docs/application-development-guide.md

     return f"Hello, {name}!"
 ```

-Activities are passed as a mapping with the key as a string activity name and the value as a _callable_.
+Activities are passed as a mapping with the key as a string Activity name and the value as a _callable_.
 Callables are functions you can call.

 **Types of Activities**

 There are 3 types of _Activity callables_:

-- Asynchronous Activities
+- Asynchronous Activities.
-- Synchronous Activities
+- Synchronous Activities.
-- Synchronous Multithreaded Activities
+- Synchronous Multithreaded Activities.

 Normal function code can contain two types of arguments: